RuojiWang/MEDToolBox/README.md

  * 6 What else do you want to express beside above?
   * I think the GitHub means a new land for my software career.
 It's the first time I take part in the social software development.
 I have little experience I may commit many mistakes.
 But what's more important, I am willing to listen to any advice and work harder.
  * 7 Your runtime environment for Linux and Windows seems too simple?
   * Actually I only develop MEDToolBox on Windows, so I upload dll&lib I compile on the pcloud, I am not familiar with Linux environment configuration, But I guess it has many in common with that on Windows.
-If I write the CMake process on Windows or Linux there, the file will be too long.
+If I write the cmake process on Windows or Linux there, the file will be too long.
 So I only provide dll&lib which I compile here, for other things, use the Google you will get them, not that hard.
  </small>

 ***